whitecube/lingua/README.md

 4. `ISO-639-2t`: An official three-letters code for terminology applications (ISO 639-2/T) for the language.
 5. `ISO-639-2b`: An official three-letters code for bibliographic applications (ISO 639-2/B) for the language.
 6. `ISO-639-3`: The official three-letters code.
 This is also the most common terminology and therefore the most complete language representation.
 In most cases, this is the same format as `ISO-639-2t`, except for macrolanguages.
+7. `W3C`: A [valid](https://r12a.github.io/app-subtags/) string as described by the BCP 47 specification (used in the [W3C](https://www.w3.org/International/questions/qa-html-language-declarations#langvalues)'s language attributes recommendations).

 **Note on macrolanguages**: The `ISO-639-3` output will also indicate the amount of sub-languages represented with the same ISO code.